gamerson/liferay-blade-cli/com.liferay.blade.upgrade.liferay70/src/com/liferay/blade/upgrade/liferay70/BREAKING_CHANGES.markdown

 ---------------------------------------

-### Classes in portal-service.jar moved [](id=classes-in-portal-service-jar-moved)
+### Classes moved from portal-service jar [](id=classes-in-portal-service-jar-moved)
 - **Date:** 2016-Jun-24
 - **JIRA Ticket:** no ticket number

 #### What changed? [](id=what-changed-104)

-Many classes from former Liferay 6 JAR file portal-service.jar have been moved into application and framework API modules.
+Many classes have been moved from portal-service.jar in Liferay 6.x into application and framework API modules.
+Sometimes the package names have been changed along the way.

 #### Who is affected? [](id=who-is-affected-104)

-Any code that uses the moved classes.
+Any code that uses the moved classes in portal-service.jar

 #### How should I update my code? [](id=how-should-i-update-my-code-104)

-You should change the package name via "correct automatically" in liferay-ide upgrade tool or you can do it manully.
-Then add denpencies for them.
+You should change the package name via "Correct Automatically" in Liferay IDE Code Upgrade tool or you can do it manually.
+Then add gradle or maven dependencies for them.
 For more information, see [https://dev.liferay.com/develop/reference/-/knowledge_base/7-0/classes-moved-from-portal-service-jar](https://dev.liferay.com/develop/reference/-/knowledge_base/7-0/classes-moved-from-portal-service-jar)

 #### Why was this change made? [](id=why-was-this-change-made-104)